writer · book artist

 I created "Entonces el libro" for personal reasons.
 Seeing it organically turn into learning tool that transforms our family's experience as immigrants and as Holocaust victims and survivors into a positive educational encounter is beyond what János and I ever could have imagined.

 The Traveling Libraries came to life because soon after "Entonces el libro" was published in Spanish, teachers in Córdoba, Argentina began writing to me that they were using the book as a tool in their classrooms.
 Due to its non-traditional format, and its content, they immediately saw the book as a versatile tool for teaching a variety of subjects: from History, to Literature, Anthropology, Methodology, Ethics, Visual Arts, Creative Writing and more.

 The Traveling Libraries are available to schools free of charge because each book has a SPONSOR.
-If you'd like to sponsor a book for $5, let me know.
+You can sponsor a book today for $5, from here.
 The book travels in your name, and throughout the year I post updates on Facebook so everyone can enjoy the magic of the suitcases and their journeys throughout Argentina.